koli/kong-ingress/README.md

 # Quick Start - Minikube

 > The example above installs Kong and the Ingress Controller in the `default` namespace.
-We recommend to install the components in a custom namespace to facilitate administration.
+It's recommended to install the components in a custom namespace to facilitate administration.

-- **Follow the [Kong Kubernetes Tutorial](https://getkong.org/install/kubernetes/) to install a Kubernetes cluster with Kong**
+1) **Follow the [Kong Kubernetes Tutorial](https://getkong.org/install/kubernetes/) to install a Kubernetes cluster with Kong**
-- **Install RBAC (optional)**
+2) **Install RBAC (optional)**

-If RBAC is in place, users must create RBAC rules for the ingress controller.
+If RBAC is in place, users must create RBAC rules for the ingress controller:

 ```bash
 kubectl create -f ./examples/rbac/cluster-role.yaml